Phil Scott: Gun law

-Scott passed legislation that banned bump stock devices, expanded background checks for gun purchases, raised the age to purchase firearms to 21 (with certain exemptions), limited the purchase of certain high-capacity magazines, strengthened laws to keep guns out of the hands of alleged domestic abusers, and created risk protection orders.
-He created a Violence Prevention Task Force, ordered a security assessment of all Vermont schools, and signed legislation appropriating $5 million for school security grants.
+Scott passed legislation that banned bump stock devices, expanded background checks for gun purchases, raised the age to purchase firearms to 21 (with certain exceptions), limited the sale of certain high-capacity magazines, increased restrictions on the sale of firearms to alleged domestic abusers, and created risk protection orders.
+In September 2018, Scott created a Violence Prevention Task Force, ordered a security assessment of all Vermont schools, and signed legislation appropriating $5 million for school security grants.
+Scott also signed gun control legislation that "limits some aspects of gun possession and empowers authorities to remove guns from people who may be dangerous."

 Government reform and modernization

 Scott supports limiting Vermont's annual legislative session to 90 days.
 According to him, the session's unpredictable length discourages everyday Vermonters from running for office.
 A 90-day session, according to Scott, would encourage more people to run for elected office by setting clear parameters.
 Furthermore, he argues that a 90-day session would force the legislature to focus on key fiscal and operational issues.

 As governor, Scott created a Government Modernization and Efficiency Team to implement efficiency audits, strengthen IT planning, implement a digital government strategy, and identify opportunities to eliminate inefficiencies, establish clear metrics and streamline services.
 He also created the Program to Improve Vermont Outcomes Together (PIVOT) initiative, which asks frontline state employees for ways to make state government systems more efficient and easier to use.
 Scott consolidated IT functions in state government with the creation of the Agency of Digital Services, saving $2.19 million.
 He also merged the Department of Liquor Control and the Lottery Department into the Department of Liquor and Lottery to achieve savings.
 Scott's administration has worked to achieve internal improvements through lean training and permit process improvements.
 He also successfully sought to eliminate and merge redundant boards, commissions, studies and reports.